Jump to Main Content

 Lucille M. Wert Student Scholarship

-American Chemical Society provides a scholarship for designed to help persons with an interest in the fields of Chemistry and Information to pursue graduate study in Library, Information, or Computer Science.
+American Chemical Society provides a scholarship designed to help people with an interest in the fields of Chemistry and Information to pursue graduate study in Library, Information, or Computer Science.

 Amount: $1,500